Take action to keep your home so you have somewhere to live on release.

 Claim benefits to help with housing costs

 You may be able to claim certain benefits if you can't meet your rent or mortgage payments whilst in prison.

-If you have a mortgage, your partner may be able get support for mortgage interest (SMI) payments as part of a claim for other benefits.
+If you have a mortgage, your partner may be able get a support for mortgage interest (SMI) loan as part of a claim for other benefits.